Sasivy12/Library/README.md

 Library system written in C++ and microsft SQL Server.
-UI is created using Microsft Forms
+UI is created using Microsoft Forms